 Santa Rosalia maintains a church designed by Gustave Eiffel.
 Collectively, this charming city is on the Sea of Cortez.
 Also, San Rosalia is known for its French architecture and other French influences.

 Todos Santos is in the foothills of the Sierra de la Laguna Mountains on the coast of the Pacific Ocean.
-Likewise, Todos Santos is known for beautiful beaches and “Hotel California.”
+Likewise, Todos Santos is known for its beautiful beaches and “Hotel California.”

-Mulege is oasis town at the mouth of the Rio de Santa Rosalia.
+Mulege is an oasis town at the mouth of the Rio de Santa Rosalia.
 Mulege boasts old cave paintings of the Sierra de San Borjita as well as a mission that dates to 1705.
 It is also known for its flora and bountiful orchards.